Ryagg/st-archive/README.md

 Many thanks to:

--   My mentor, Tim Nelson, for his great support and advice.
+-   My mentor, Tim Nelson, for his outstanding support and advice.
 -   Amy O'Shea for her webinar 'Preparing for your MS3' and for allowing me to use and adapt her raw code for the table showing the status of the navigation buttons depending on the user status in my readme.
 -   The tutors from Code Institute for their guidance.
 -   Erik P. for his suggestions regarding the site's styling.